 - Seven hospital affiliates provide sites for clinical experiences

-- State-of-the-art Respiratory Care Laboratory and Nursing and Allied Health Computer Lab
+- State-of-the-art Respiratory Care Laboratory and Health Professions Computer Lab

 - Respiratory Care Tutor-free of charge

 - Advisory Board involves of health care community members